Moddimation/Yasiki/README.md

   git clone https://github.com/Moddimation/YasikiDolphin.git
   ```

-- Copy your game's disc image to `orig/GLMJ01` (or whatever version you wish to work on).
+- Copy your game's disc image to `orig/<VERSION>`.
   - Supported formats: ISO (GCM), RVZ, WIA, WBFS, CISO, NFS, GCZ, TGC
   - After the initial build, the disc image can be deleted to save space.
+It is recommended to keep `orig/<VERSION>/sys/main.dol`, though, which is the only file being actually needed.
+If deleted, you'll need to redownload it if you delete the build/ folder.

 - Configure:
   ```